jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-02-23-17:38:35/index.md

 # 2012 - 2016
 ---

 I graduated with a Bachelors Degree in Instrumentation Engineering (EE) from IIT Kharagpur in 2016.
-During my bachelors, I worked on Instrumentation, Biomedical Devices & Image Processing, Machine Learning (Theory).
+During my bachelors, I started with working on Biomedical Devices, Instrumentation in 2nd year (summer) planning to specalise in Bio-Medical Instrumentation.
-In my 3rd year summer (2015), I did an internship at Reliance Industries Ltd., Surat.
+Later, in my third year I associated with PhDs working on Bio-Medical Imaging & Machine Learning (Applied) at School of Medical Sciences (SMST) - IIT KGP.
+In 3rd year summer (2015), I did an internship at Reliance Industries Ltd., Surat.
 There, in recognition to my work, I was specially [felicitated](https://drive.google.com/file/d/1IwRRM0X6Xsn-6FphBChUmscy894OCHYl/view?usp=share_link) by VP-Engineering for solving a long-standing problem in their Rubber Manufacturing Plant.
-For this, I was also awarded a Pre-Placement Offer but I didn't take up the offer.
+For this, I was also awarded a Pre-Placement Offer (I didn't take up the offer).
 In my final year, I got placed in Hewlett - Packard Enterprise - HPE (they said it was R&D while recruting, buggers ended up making me do software).
 **Variational Bayesian Matrix Factorization for Bounded Support Data**[^1], is the title of the [IEEE-TPAMI](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34) paper which I took up for my graduation thesis project.
 I found errors in their core algorithm equations and informed about the [corrections](https://drive.google.com/file/d/1hmHOy27Xk3FgPk-aof9BHi59bLE3XmL4/view?usp=share_link) to them, which they had accepted but sadly, the corrections weren't significant enough to write a fresh paper. 😕

 **Projects that I worked on during my Bachelors**